AryanAAB/Chart-Detection/README.md

 ![Y-title Text Detection](images/PaddleOCRIMages/y-title.png)

 It can be seen that the y-axis title is not accurately being detected because the text is rotated.
-As a result, I decided to perform PaddleOCR separately for each ROI.
+As a result, I decided to perform PaddleOCR separately for each ROI at four different angles(0, 90, 180, 270) and choose the one that gave the best confidence value.
 These results can be seen below.

 ![Title Text Detection](images/PaddleOCRIMages/titleUpdated.png)
 ![X-labels Text Detection](images/PaddleOCRIMages/x-labelsUpdated.png)